Short-Term Retail Markets

 Applicants must demonstrate local support for the proposed plaza by providing at least eight (8) letters of support from community stakeholders, including but not limited to adjacent properties/businesses, nearby institutions (such as churches or schools), elected officials, other not-for-profit groups, neighborhood or block associations, and neighborhood residents.

-Any organization interested in applying to the Plaza Program must submit an application to NYC DOT no later than Monday, November 30, 2020.
-This deadline has been extended further to account for the COVID-19 state of emergency.2020 Guidelines (pdf) 2020 Application (pdf)
+Any organization interested in applying to the Plaza Program must submit an application to NYC DOT no later than Wednesday, June 30, 2021.2021 Guidelines (pdf) 2021 Application (pdf)

 Frequently Asked Questions